sanusart/gists-backup/README.md

 Run `node bkp.js USERNAME PASSWORD`

 If all went well, you'll see "gists" directory populated with directories named after gist description.
-Gists with similar descriptions will be appended with 'duplicate N' (where N is an incremented number) gists without description gist will simply be called 'Untitled'.
+Gists with similar descriptions will be appended with 'duplicate N' (where N is an incremented number), gists without description will simply be called 'Untitled'.